oSoc19/Open-Yesterday-iD-Editor/data/presets/README.md

 #### Preset Files

 Presets are defined in JSON files located under `data/presets/presets`.
 They're organized in a directory hierarchy based on OSM key/value pairs.
-For example, the preset that matches the tag `leisure=park` is in the file `data/presets/presets/leisure/park.json`.
+For this project we made custom presets that matched erfgoed zuidwest needs.
+You can find most of them in the `./data/presets/presets/building/` folder.

 #### Preset Schema